Lake Oswego’s Go-To Window Replacement Contractor — Milgard Authorized, Owner-Supervised & Sealed Right

 Why Lake Oswego Windows Need Replacement Now

-Lake Oswego’s window replacement demand spans three distinct construction eras — each with its own failure mode.
-With roughly 42% of homes built before 1978, a significant portion of the city’s windows are now 50+ years old and reaching the end of their functional life.
+Lake Oswego's window replacement picture spans three distinct eras — each with its own failure mode and replacement consideration.
+The 42% pre-1978 proportion means a substantial share of the city's windows are in the 50+ year cohort.

-1960s Steel Casement — Architecturally Significant, Thermally Obsolete
+1960s Steel Casement and Divided Light — Architecturally Significant, Thermally Obsolete

-1970s Aluminum Windows — Largest Cohort, No Insulation Value
+1970s Aluminum Single-Pane — Lake Oswego's Largest Cohort, No Thermal Performance

 What VResh Actually Does on a Lake Oswego Window Project